Photos

 "Protest" distorted

-the anniversary of the beginning of the greatest war crime of the millennium,
+of the beginning of the greatest war crime of the millennium, a couple

-a couple of hundred people assembled in the rain on Boston Common to
+of hundred people assembled in the rain on Boston Common to remember

 View